ponty-lab/grass-river-extraction-tools/Example/Example.rst

 ========================

-The programme will extract a stream network using a given drainage area threshold based on D8 method for single flowd irection.
+The programme will extract a stream network using a given drainage area threshold based on D8 method for single flow direction.

 **Depression Filling method**